MorrisMA/M65C02A/README.md

 offset 2 is the return address, and offset 4 and above are the parameters passed into function.

-There are 17 M65C02A instructions using this addressing mode.
+There are 16 M65C02A instructions using this addressing mode.
 There are eight standard base-pointer relative instructions:

+    ORA/AND/EOR/ADC/STA/LDA/CMP/SBC bp,B
-    ORA/ANL/EOR/ADC/STA/LDA/CMP/SBC bp,B
+    ASL/ROL/LSR/ROR/TSB/TRB/DEC/INC bp,B

 There are eight standard post-indexed base-pointer relative indirect
 instructions:

-    ORA/ANL/EOR/ADC/STA/LDA/CMP/SBC (bp,B),Y
+    ORA/AND/EOR/ADC/STA/LDA/CMP/SBC (bp,B),Y

-These instructions support the IND, SIZ, ISZ, OAX and OAY prefix instructions described above.
+These instructions support all of M65C02A prefix instructions described above.
 IND, SIZ, and ISZ have the expected effects.
-When using OAX, A becomes the base pointer, and X is the accumulator.
-When using OAY, A becomes the post-index register, and Y is the accumulator.
-Since the base-pointer
-relative addressing mode is not dependent on a stack pointer, the OSX prefix instruction has no effect.
-The registers of the X register stack, especially TOS and NOS, can be used to set up and maintain base pointers into the system stack and into other memory structures such as the auxiliary stack, which is also implemented with X.
+The registers of the X register stack, especially TOS and NOS, can be used to set up and maintain base pointers into the system stack and into other memory structures such as the auxiliary stack, which is also implemented with X. When using OAX, A becomes the base pointer, and X is the accumulator.
+When using OAY, A becomes the post- index register, and Y is the accumulator.

-The last M65C02A instruction supporting this addressing mode is a jump
-instruction:

-    JMP (bp,B),Y

-This instruction supports the IND, OAX, and OAY prefix instructions.
-IND adds a second level of indirection, OAX allows A to function as the base-pointer, and OAY allows A to be used as the post-index register:

-    IND JMP (bp,B),Y        =>  JMP ((bp,B)),Y

-    OAX JMP (bp,B),Y        =>  JMP (bp,A),Y
-    OAX IND JMP (bp,B),Y    =>  JMP ((bp,A)),Y

-    OAY JMP (bp,B),Y        =>  JMP (bp,B),A
-    OAY IND JMP (bp,B),Y    =>  JMP ((bp,B)),A

-Recall that OAX and OAY are mutually exclusive.
-This constraint avoids the non-sensical situation where OAX and OAY are both applied.
-This would result in A being simultaneously used as the base-pointer and the post-index register, which is not sensical.
+If the OSX prefix instruction is applied to these instructions, the addressing mode becomes SP-relative.
+OSX should only be applied to the RMW BP-relative and the post-indexed BP-relative Indirect instructions; applying OSX to the RO/WO BP-relative instructions simply duplicates the SP-relative instructions with the penalty of an additional byte/cycle.

+##SP-Relative Addressing Mode Instructions

+There are eight stack pointer relative addressing mode instructions.
+Like with the BP-relative addressing mode, the offset is zero based.
+The eight SP- relative instructions are implemented in order to reduce the number of prefix codes needed to implement access to local parameters on the stack:

+    ORA/AND/EOR/ADC/STA/LDA/CMP/SBC sp,S

+Thus, the programmer can easily access local and function/procedure parameters relative to the stack frame, or base pointer, and working parameters relative to the stack pointer with instructions that are the same length and execute in the same number of memory cycles.
+Like the BP-relative instructions, these instructions support all of the M65C02A prefix instructions.
+Applying the OSX prefix to these instructions converts them to BP-relative with the penalty of an additional byte/cycle.

 ##Extended (16-bit) Push/Pop Instructions